dariosky/afterdown/README.md

 Afterdown runs again will move them to the target folder, warns Kodi and you'll be happy ever after!

+If you setup the Dropbox sync in the configuration, you can override and disable it from the commandline with the --nodropboxsync option flag.

 Using the rules
 ---------------

+The most important part is of course the rules specifying how the files should be moved.
+They are defined with two groups of settings: rules and types.

 Each rules try to match each file found in the source folder, and if it match it gets a score called confidence.